-In response to LEA concerns regarding the extent to which the pandemic may affect their hiring pool, the Maryland State Board of Education approved an emergency amendment to COMAR 13A.12.01.14 Waivers and Special Certification Provisions, on May 26, 2020.
-The amendment outlines the conditions of an emergency certificate, established to be issued during a state of emergency at the authorization of the State Superintendent of Schools.
-The purpose of this certificate is to allow those educator candidates who have completed all of the requirements of certification with the exception of assessments and/or clinical experiences, the ability to act as a teacher of record with a Maryland LEA, State institution, or nonpublic school approved under COMAR 13A.09.10, as they complete the remainder of the professional certification requirements.
+In response to LEA concerns regarding the extent to which the pandemic may affect their hiring pool, the State Board approved an emergency amendment to COMAR 13A.12.01.14 Waivers and Special Certification Provisions on May 26, 2020.
+The amendment outlines the conditions of an emergency certificate issued during a state of emergency at the authorization of the State Superintendent of Schools.
+The purpose of this emergency certificate is to allow those educator candidates who have completed all of the requirements of certification, with the exception of assessments and/or clinical experiences, the ability to act as a teacher of record with a Maryland LEA, State institution, or nonpublic school approved under COMAR 13A.09.10, as they complete the remainder of the professional certification requirements.